ribeaud/SWA/lectures/3/readme.md

 #### Immobile
 **Immobile** designs contain parts that could be useful in other systems, but the effort and risk involved with separating those parts from the original system are too big.
 ]
+???
+- https://sortega.github.io/development/2016/02/07/tradeoffs/ for a discussion on rigid vs. fragile based on statically/dynamically typed language.
 ---
 .left-column[
   ## SOLID